-Here’s why Microsoft Office is so expensive:
+Here’s why Microsoft Office is so expensive, apparently:

 They invest heavy resources into the development of Office software, and the company wants to turn a profit.

 That said, the actual price of Office varies widely depending on your license, and it isn’t always expensive.